Kindle Canada Review

 Total Cost of Kindle in Canadian Dollars

-The Kindle International is available exclusively from Amazon.com, and it's important to note that all orders, including ebooks and other content, are processed in US currency.
+The Kindle for Canada is available exclusively from Amazon.com, and it's important to note that all orders, including ebooks and other content, are processed in US currency.

-The Kindle International sells for $259 USD, which equates to about $275 CAD.
-It does not come with a cover, which is highly recommended.
+The Kindle Touch sells for $189 USD for the 3G model and $139 for the WiFi only model, which equates to about the same in CAD.
+The regular Kindle 4 without a touchscreen sells for $109.
+None come with a cover, which is highly recommended.
 A good cover sells for about $30 USD, but you can find them for as low as $10.
-You can learn more about them on our Kindle Accessories page.

 In addition, shipping usually costs around $21, and there is an additional import fee of about $31 or so.

-So the grand total of Kindle Canada will cost about $311 USD without a cover.
-Applied to the current conversion rate that equates to around $330 CAD.
+So the grand total of Kindle Canada will cost about $241 USD without a cover.
+Applied to the current conversion rate that equates to around $245 CAD for the 3G model and $195 for the WiFi version.

 This biggest knock on Kindle is that it isn't an open device and doesn't support a wide variety of ebook formats.
 However, there are a few options for getting around this for non-DRM files.